00 — Engage Center: Platform Overview

 • Filing and tracking support cases

-• Accessing proactive services (On-Demand Assessments, health checks, MIRP)
+• Accessing proactive services (On-Demand Assessments, coordinated through your CSAM)

 • Consuming learning paths and Microsoft-curated content

-• Viewing analytics on support consumption and service health
+• Viewing Support Insights on support consumption and case trends

 Key distinction: Engage Center is not a new support contract — it is a new portal experience layered on top of existing Unified Support entitlements.